JoergFiedler/freebsd-ansible-demo/README.md

 Thanks to [FreeBSD on EC2](http://www.daemonology.net/freebsd-on-ec2/) nowadays it is very easy to use FreeBSD on EC2.

 In order to provision those AMI's with ansible a few things need to be done first.
-During the initial boot of an instance, the following step are execute using `cloud-init`:
+During the initial boot of an instance, the following steps are execute using `cloud-init`:

 * activate pf firewall
 * add a `pass all keep state` rule to pf to keep track of connection states, which in turn allows you to reload the pf service withou loosing the connection